Malik Mehr un Nisa Afridi

 Malik Mehrun Nisa Afridi (مالك مَہرُالنساءاپريدي; 7 April 1943 – 4 March 2013) was a Pakistani lawyer and politician.
 She was twice member of the Lower house of Parliament.
 She was elected on Reserved Seats for Women in the 8th National Assembly from 1988 to 1990 and again in the 13th National Assembly from 2008 to 2013.
-She joined Pakistan Peoples Party on April 24, 1968, as a Student Leader and stayed loyal to her party till her death on March 4, 2013.
+She joined Pakistan Peoples Party on April 24, 1968, as a Student Leader and stayed loyal to her party until her death on 4 March 2013.
 She was a successful Lawyer well respected by her peers.
 She was a member of the Central Executive Committee of the Pakistan Peoples Party.

 Early life

 Malik Merhrun Nisa Afridi was born in the city of Peshawar in the North-West Frontier Province of British Indian Empire now Khyber-Pakhtunkhwa, Pakistan to Mr. & Mrs. Malik Abdul Malik Afridi.
 She belonged to the Malikdín Khel clan of the Afridi Tribe.
 Her father died when she was nine years old.
 Her mother was a school teacher and later Principle of GHSS Begum Shahabuddin school.

 She was member of the Pakistan Girl Guides Association and attended various camps in West Pakistan and East Pakistan (Now Bangladesh).
 During the Indo-Pakistani War of 1965 she was a volunteer and was deputed at Lady Reading Hospital Peshawar to aid the wounded of air raids by India.

 She was inspired from her mother and maternal step uncle to join politics.
 Her mother was active in the Pakistan Movement and was the member of All-India Muslim League.
 Her mother was at numerous historical protests held in Peshawar against British Rule.

 Her maternal step uncle, Malik Waris Khan Afridi, was a member of Indian National Congress.
 He was imprisoned numerous times for his opposition to British Rule in India.

 Drawing inspiration from her mother and uncle she joined politics at an early age first as a student leader and then as the president of Gunj Ward.